aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 6Jul18
+Gave a presentation on blockchain.
+Continued to work on exercises for LaunchCode.
+Still stuck on Hyperledger and Virtual Machines on my PC and docker on my linux laptop.

 ## 5Jul18
 Continued working on Hyperledger and CSS for LaunchCode.
 Prepared for tomorrow's presentation on blockchain.